OutSystems/docs-support/src/forge/share-project.md

     ![Version control and ownership details](images/version-control-fg.png)

-    * Enter the project version.
+    * Enter the asset version.

         Keep in mind that version numbers are unique.
 Forge suggests a version number, but you can change it.
 The version is visible on the main page and in the **Versions** tab.
 Assign an incremental number for each new version update so people can easily identify the latest version.